 How can local mappers support urban conservation efforts?
-Veronica Nixon will join us to share how PHXGeo volunteers are mapping saguaro in Papago Park and how these efforts contribute to the Desert Botanical Garden Saguaro Inventory.
-Join us on April 27 at 8pm ET register here.
+Veronica Nixon joined us for Mappy Hour on April 27 to share how PHXGeo volunteers are mapping saguaro in Papago Park and how these efforts contribute to the Desert Botanical Garden Saguaro Inventory.
+Check out the recording below:

-Do you have a great use case for how OSM building or parking lot data has been used?
+Do you have a great use case for how OpenStreetMap data has been used for conservation?
 Share with us at firstname.lastname@example.org and we’ll do our best to add it here.